obtener-orientacion-y-altitud-ahrs-con-imu-9dof-y-rtimulib-arduino

 }

-You have the code of the viewer in Processing available on Github at this link.
-Depending on the IMU you are using, you may have to adjust the angles (change the order, invert the output).
+You have the code for the Processing viewer available on Github at this link.
+Depending on the IMU you are using, you may need to adjust the angles (change the order, invert the output).

-The result is as you can see in the following video.
+The result is what you can see in the following video.